 The last step is getting access credentials so we can write to your new data lake.

 You are all done!
-You now have a Storage Account Name, Container Name, and Connection string.
-Openbridge will use these to authenticate our applications when making requests to your Azure storage account.
+You now have a Storage Container Name and Connection string.
+Openbridge will use these to authenticate our applications when requesting your Azure storage account.

 Log into your Openbridge account and configure your Azure Data Lake destination.